Profile information

 - Reliable and self-starter

-- Can be left alone for days to take care of dogs / home and be ok with the solitude
+- Can be left alone for days to take care of dogs / home and be ok with that

 - Motivated to get shit done and take pride in finishing a project